-In the midst of the financial crisis and recession of 2008. grantees of the John D. and Catherine T. MacArthur Foundation ("MacArthur Foundation" or "Foundation") voiced these concerns and challenges, and in response the Foundation commissioned a research study to better understand the financial pressures of small- to mediumsized arts and culture organizations in the Chicago area.1 Research findings highlighted the ongoing financial strain of these organizations as well as the fact that smaller organizations do not typically have the infrastructure or resources to be eligible for loans, mortgages, and/or lines of credit.
+In the midst of the financial crisis and recession of 2008. grantees of the John D. and Catherine T. MacArthur Foundation ("MacArthur Foundation" or "Foundation") voiced these concerns and challenges, and in response the Foundation commissioned a research study to better understand the financial pressures of small- to mediumsized arts and culture organizations in the Chicago area.
+Research findings highlighted the ongoing financial strain of these organizations as well as the fact that smaller organizations do not typically have the infrastructure or resources to be eligible for loans, mortgages, and/or lines of credit.
 The study, along with grantee feedback, informed the 2009 launch of the MacArthur Foundation's Arts & Culture Loan Fund (ACLF), a program designed to supplement traditional grantmaking tools with access to financial management training, capacity-building services, technical assistance, and guarantees for providers of lines of credit in order to enable a financial pressure release valve for these organizations.

-2 flow needs of small- and medium-sized arts and culture grantees by offering working capital loans not readily available elsewhere.
+Over the years, the core objectives of the ACLF program have remained the same: to address the short-term cash flow needs of small- and medium-sized arts and culture grantees by offering working capital loans not readily available elsewhere.
 The program also aims to enhance financial management skills among grantees by improving their understanding of budget cycles and cash management.
 It also helps grantees build credit history to strengthen future relationships with lending institutions.